Marco Island Restaurants

 Start your day deliciously at Doreen’s Cup of Joe, a charming counter-serve spot and Marco Island favorite known for its coffee drinks, down-home breakfast dishes and sandwiches.
 Choose from à la carte or buffet breakfast options at Maia, a casual eatery with coastal vibes located at the JW Marriott Marco Island.
 For comfort food and a small diner experience, look to Hoot’s, another spot popular with locals.

 There’s no need to spend a lot for great food or ambiance on Marco Island.
 Sami’s, a low-key Italian joint, features pizzas, gyros, wings and pastas, with plenty of beers on tap.
 Situated in Capt.
-Bill Collier’s circa-1882 house, Marek’s is best known for its seafood-focused Continental cuisine.
-Marco Island Brewery’s casual tasting room offers a big selection of beers on tap, 40 flat-screen TVs and an array of pub grub – don’t miss out on one of their burgers.
+Bill Collier’s circa-1882 house, Marco Island Brewery’s casual tasting room offers a big selection of beers on tap, 40 flat-screen TVs and an array of pub grub – don’t miss out on one of their burgers.
 The quirky Crazy Flamingo serves up raw oysters shucked to order and their legendary garlic bread, made with three different types of cheese.
 And fresh fish – from Atlantic monkfish to Caribbean spiny lobster – is what they do best at Fin Bistro.

 Marco Island’s Family-Friendly Restaurants